 Solution 1: Restart the State Repository Service

-The Windows service is turned on by default, especially after your fresh installation.
+This Windows service is turned on by default, especially after a fresh installation.
 If you want to enjoy the functionalities it provides, you should keep it turned on.
 To get rid of the problem, your first step should be to restart the service.
-Restarting the service will clear off any glitch that is plaguing it.
+Restarting the service will clear up any glitch that is plaguing it.
 Some users did this and got their systems running at full speed again.

 The procedure is quite simple.
 All you have to do is open the Services app, locate the State Repository Service, and then restart it.
 If you don’t know how to do that, follow the steps below: